 - If cuttings need to be stored, store them with the cut ends wrapped in a moist paper towel in a cool location with low light.

-- Cuttings with large leaves should have some of the leaves removed or the large leaves trimmed down in size to reduce the surface area where moisture can be lost.
+- When cuttings have large leaves remove some of the leaves or trim down leaves to reduce the surface area where moisture can be lost.

 Rooting Hormones

 The two synthetic auxins most frequently used are IBA (indolebutyric acid) and NAA (naphthaleneacetic acid).
 Various concentrations are available.
-Consult the label to determine the appropriate concentration based on the type of cutting you are taking.
+Consult the label to determine the appropriate concentration based on the type of propagation you are using.

-When using powder forms, start by placing a small amount of powder in a separate container or on a paper plate or towel.
+When using powder forms, always place a small amount of powder in a separate container.
 Never return leftover material to the original container or dip cutting directly into the original container as disease issues can be easily spread this way.
 To apply, dust or dip the cut end in the powder.

 When liquid forms are used, submerge the cut ends for a few seconds as directed on the label.
 Do not over-apply.
 Too much rooting hormone can sometimes slow root development.

 Store rooting hormones in their original containers in a cool, dark location.
-After approximately two years the efficacy of rooting hormone drops sharply and they should be replaced.
+Replace them after about two years as the efficacy of rooting hormone drops over time.

 Light and Temperature